Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/form-control.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This form variant with an **horizontal layout** (i.e. labels not above the input fields) should not be used because it does not respect the Orange Design System specifications.
+These variants with an **horizontal layout** (i.e. labels not above the input fields) should not be used because they do not respect the Orange Design System specifications.

 Please refer to the [Forms guidelines](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) and to the [Pages form examples](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) on the Orange Design System website.
 {{< /design-callout-alert >}}